 Shanghai is home to countless remarkable nightlife spots that make for guaranteed good nights out.
 New York may be the city that never sleeps, but Shanghai gives it a run for its money.
 There are bars for every possible niche you can imagine.
 Fascinated by speakeasies?
 Shanghai has them in spades.
-Want to spend no more than ¥100 ($15) to get stupid drunk with your friends?
+Want to spend no more than ¥100 ($15) to get buzzed with your friends?
 Just go to Perry’s or Helen’s or Window’s, or even the convenience store down the street.
-Not only does Shanghai have a bar or club for everything, new ones pop up every day.
+Not only does Shanghai have a bar or club for everything, but new ones also pop up every day.
 You always have the opportunity to be one of the first people to try what may become a world-famous nightlife spot.

 The Michelin Guide came to China in 2016 by way of Shanghai, when restaurants in the city collectively garnered 31 stars from the prestigious culinary compass.
-Even if fine dining isn’t your thing, the city still offers a wide array of flavors from around the country and world.
+Even if fine dining isn’t your thing, the city still offers a wide array of flavours from around the country and the world.
 Chances are you’ll have a great meal no matter which part of the city you’re in.

 Shanghai is a young city by Chinese standards.
 Up until the 1800s, it was little more than a fishing outpost.
 While the Opium Wars had a devastating effect on the country as a whole, kicking off China’s ‘century of humiliation’, modern Shanghai has the wars to thank for its very existence.
-The treaty that ended part one of the war opened Shanghai as an international port city, and opium itself turned Shanghai into a depraved and decadent haunt that has never really escaped its 1920s reputation.
+The treaty that ended part one of the war opened Shanghai as an international port city, and opium itself turned it into a depraved and decadent haunt that has never really escaped its 1920s reputation.
 You can learn all about this history and more at one of Shanghai’s incredible museums.

 Shanghai’s museums don’t just focus on history.
 In fact, the city’s many art museums alone make a trip to Shanghai worth your while.
 Yuz Museum is housed in an old airplane hangar and highlights contemporary pieces.
 Rockbund Art Museum is free and always has a unique exhibition going on.
 Shanghai Museum of Glass will convince you that glass is much more than purely functional.
 By the time you’ve visited just a few of Shanghai’s art museums, you’ll be convinced that you’ve been an art fan all along.

 Once you’ve had your fill of Shanghai, if that ever happens, it’s simple (and cheap!) to get out of town.
-Whether you want to travel by way of one of Shanghai’s two international airports, via slow or high speed train, or by bus, Shanghai is well-equipped and perfectly located to get you on your way to other destinations around the country.
-Plus, there are tons of great under the radar spots just a short distance from the city.
+Whether you want to travel by way of one of Shanghai’s two international airports, via slow or high-speed train or by bus, Shanghai is well-equipped and perfectly located to get you on your way to other destinations around the country.
+Plus, there are tons of great under-the-radar spots just a short distance from the city.

 Worried about not speaking the language when you visit a new place?
-You don’t have to worry in Shanghai!
+You don’t have to worry about that in Shanghai!
 Due to its history of multiculturalism and rising wealth, many Shanghainese speak enough English to ensure that your ni hao (‘hello’) and xie xie (‘thank you’) are all you need to get by.
 Even large international cities like Beijing require at least a pocket dictionary in order to navigate.
 All signs in Shanghai are written in Mandarin and English, and the street posts are cleverly marked with block numbers and the cardinal directions, so you never have to get lost (unless that’s what you want to do).